top of page

 InCollaboration initiated Sydney Commons Lab in 2019 following a series of events

-While InCollaboration is the lead catalysing organisation for SCL, collaborating organisations include or have included University of NSW - Allens Hub for Technology, Law and Innovation, The Sharing Tree, Sharing Map, UTS - Centre for Business and Social Innovation, UTS - Faculty of Transdisciplinary Innovation, Western Sydney University, Sydney Policy Lab - Sydney University, New Economy Network Australia, Foodlab Sydney, P2P Foundation, Social Surplus, Mercury Coop, The Grove, Incubator Coop, Pre-Power, Start Some Good, Shelter NSW, Urban Apostles, Way of Being and Digital Storytellers.
+While InCollaboration has been the lead catalysing organisation for SCL, collaborating organisations include or have included University of NSW - Allens Hub for Technology, Law and Innovation, The Sharing Tree, Sharing Map, UTS - Centre for Business and Social Innovation, UTS - Faculty of Transdisciplinary Innovation, Western Sydney University, Sydney Policy Lab - Sydney University, New Economy Network Australia, Foodlab Sydney, P2P Foundation, Social Surplus, Mercury Coop, The Grove, Incubator Coop, Pre-Power, Start Some Good, Shelter NSW, Urban Apostles, Way of Being and Digital Storytellers. â€‹

 We have published Version one of the Commons Transition Plan for the City of Sydney with Appendix on Community Wealth Building

-We recently hosted the event Together Sydney: Communities Building Common Wealth, with local, national and international speakers.
+City of Sydney supported us in our hosting of the event Together Sydney: Communities Building Common Wealth, with local, national and international speakers.

 The video recording of the full event as well as individual presentations are online.